aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 In the illustration above, the AVD collection is shown as the box with the red background on the right hand side.

-When designing an EVPN/VXLAN layer 3 leaf spine (L3LS) fabric you don’t need to spend hours reading through the [Arista Design and Deployment Guides](https://www.arista.com/en/solutions/design-guides).
+When designing an EVPN/VXLAN layer 3 leaf spine (L3LS) fabric you don't need to spend hours reading through the [Arista Design and Deployment Guides](https://www.arista.com/en/solutions/design-guides).
 All those rules and guidelines are implemented as part of the AVD collection.